 The National Patient Safety Goals (NPSG) were developed in collaboration with a range of healthcare experts and designed to help healthcare facilities measure, assess, and improve their safety performance.
 The list is evaluated annually to recognize the ever-changing and dynamic nature of the patient safety landscape.
 With that in mind, initiating continuous quality improvement is essential for minimizing patient risk and preventing avoidable harm.
 NPSGs help facilities focus on implementing standardized procedures and highlight the necessary tools to support their busy medical staff, including doctors, nurses, and pharmacists.

-Moreover, the behaviors and methods that healthcare facilities adopt to meet these annual goals are enduring and can contribute to a sustained culture of safety over time.
-In this blog, we’ll share tips to help you meet and exceed the National Patient Safety Goals.
-Continue reading to discover how you can help create a safer and more equitable environment for patients and staff.
+The strategies and methods healthcare facilities use to meet these annual goals contribute to long-term safety improvements.
+In this blog, we’ll share tips to reach your National Patient Safety Goals, helping you exceed expectations and foster a safer, more equitable environment for patients and staff.

 Tip #1: Know Where You Stand

-The National Patient Safety Goals aren’t just a checklist.
-They serve as a framework for continuous improvement.
-Thus, the process should begin with a baseline understanding of your organization’s current strengths and weaknesses.
+The National Patient Safety Goals aren’t just a checklist; they serve as a framework for continuous improvement.
+To reach your National Patient Safety Goals, start by establishing a clear understanding of your organization’s current strengths and weaknesses.

-The Joint Commission recommends reviewing patient safety events and root cause analyses in anticipation of your survey window.
-Likewise, you should review any new processes that were implemented in response.
-Are they functioning effectively, and will they hold up as evidence of standards compliance?
+The Joint Commission recommends reviewing patient safety events and conducting root cause analyses as you prepare for your survey window.
+It’s equally important to evaluate any newly implemented processes.
+Are these processes functioning as expected, and will they demonstrate compliance with safety standards?

 The more data you have at your disposal, the easier it will be to understand what is working and what processes need to change.
 No one is more knowledgeable about the realities of the safety landscape at your facility than your frontline staff.
-Consider implementing a robust Survey on Patient Safety Culture and putting the results to work.
+To harness this knowledge, consider implementing a robust Survey on Patient Safety Culture and putting the results to work.

 Tip #2: Destigmatize Safety Event Reporting

 Data is the foundation for actionable change.
-The more specific, timely data you have, the sooner and more accurately you can address safety issues or concerns.
-Thus, your frontline staff must feel empowered to communicate safety events without fear of punitive measures or retribution.
-As an added benefit, this cultural shift creates a sense of psychological safety for members of your care team, reducing burnout and improving the efficacy of care.
+The more specific and timely data you have, the sooner and more accurately you can address safety issues or concerns.
+Thus, to reach your National Patient Safety Goals, it’s crucial that your frontline staff feels empowered to communicate safety events without fear of punitive measures or retribution.
+Fostering this cultural shift creates a sense of psychological safety for members of your care team, reducing burnout and improving the efficacy of care.

 Tip #3: Rely on Subject Matter Experts